taddeus/mincss/README.md

     font-family: sans-serif;            |

-Any existing shorthands are first unfolded into their non-shorthand counterparts, after which the last value is used for shorthand generation:
+Any existing shorthands are first unfolded into their non-shorthand counterparts to be folded back later.
+This means that if `--duplicates` is enabled, the last value is used for shorthand generation, merging separate :

     font: normal 12px/15px sans-serif;  |  font: bold 12px/15px sans-serif;
     font-weight: bold;                  |